 - Reduces swelling

-- Is entirely sterile, minimizing the risk of infection
+- Is entirely sterile, minimizing infection risks

 Drop-Off and Pick-Up Instructions